izzycsy/yourRecipe/README.md

 ### Furthers
 - Improve UI
-- Enable edit & delete function
+- Add edit & delete function
 - User profile
 - Check-list like UI for each recipe
 - e-suggestion box to admin